nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Date only; or
 2. Date and Time

 A `FilterEventCommandParser` is made to be responsible for this purpose.
 The `FilterEventCommandParser` parses user's input and creates the `EventDateTimePredicate` which the `FilterEventCommand` will use to execute the filtering.
 `EventDateTimePredicate` implements `Predicate<Event>` which can be passed to a `FilteredList<Event>` to filter the event list.

 The `FilterEventCommand` created by `FilterEventCommandParser` will contain the `EventDateTimePredicate` to filter the event list.
 When the command is executed, the `model` will filter the `FilteredList<Event>` using the `EventDateTimePredicate` and display only events that fulfils the `EventDateTimePredicate` contained in `FilterEventCommand`.

-#### Why is this implemented this way
+#### Implementation Rationale

 With considerations to how the `Event` class is implemented, some events do not have time associated to them.
 We feel that since all `Event` have a date associated through the `EventDate` class, filtering should be done primarily through date i.e. `EventDate`.
 However, understanding that users might want to filter by time too, it is included as an optional criteria for filtering.

 #### Design Considerations: